How to Play Baccarat: a Beginner's Guide

 - If both hands have the same natural (for example both 8), the result is a Tie.

 Naturals keep the game fast and simple.
-As soon as you see them, you know the result.
+As soon as you see a natural win, you know which hand is the winning hand for that round.

 Third Card Rules (Simplified)